dipeshm01/NederlandseTaal/012-misc.md

 - aanbieding - sale -> En het wc-papier is ook in de aanbieding.
 [And the toilet paper is also on sale]
 - werkervaring - work experience
 - voorstel - proposal
+- Een aantal volwassenen -
+    > <details> <summary> De <b> kinderopvang </b> is een plek waar kinderen op werkdagen kunnen spelen en slapen.
+    > Een aantal volwassenen past op de kinderen. </summary> <br>
+    > Childcare is a place where children can play and sleep on weekdays.
+    > A number of adults look after the children.  </details>
 - duwen - push
 - *buurtbewoner* - local resident
   > **Dear local resident, on July 3 there was a neighborhood meeting.
 We then agreed on a date for an activity for - the entire  neighborhood**